roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/README.md

 ```

 #### 17. What file attributes should be present in the command script?
-A file that contain command script must have at least the permissions of 0500 (-r-x------) and begin with the #! characters.
+A file that contain command script is required permissions at least 0500 (-r-x------) and begin with the #! characters.